Amoreg/DeVops---Repos/PROJECT 09/lvm.md

 ####  What Is LVM Storage?

-######      LVM stands for Logical Volume Manager, which is a technology used on Linux systems to manage storage devices and provide advanced features for managing disk space, such as logical volumes, snapshots, and volume resizing.
+######      LVM stands for Logical Volume Manager, is a device mapper framework that provides logical volume management for the Linux kernel.
+Most modern Linux distributions are LVM-aware to the point of being able to have their root file systems on a logical volume.which is a technology used on Linux systems to manage storage devices and provide advanced features for managing disk space, such as logical volumes, snapshots, and volume resizing.
 LVM allows for more flexible and dynamic management of disk partitions compared to traditional partitioning schemes.LVM provides a flexible and efficient way to manage storage resources on Linux systems, offering advanced features that enhance data management and system flexibility.
 It is particularly useful in environments where storage requirements are dynamic and may change over time.

 ####    Key Components of LVM: